 Krejcikova and Ram win 2nd Australian Open title in 3 years

-Barbora Krajcikova and Rajeev Ram have made the perfect odd-year pairing at the Australian Open, adding the 2021 mixed doubles title to the one they shared in 2019.
+Barbora Krejcikova and Rajeev Ram have made the perfect odd-year pairing at the Australian Open, adding the 2021 mixed doubles title to the one they shared in 2019.

 She and Ram were in control from the start in a 6-1, 6-4 win Saturday over Australian wild cards Matt Ebden and Sam Stosur.

+It was a remarkable run, particularly considering Krejcikova and Ram were among the 72 players forced into a hard lockdown for at least two weeks during quarantine after passengers on their charter flights tested positive to COVID-19 after arriving in Australia.

-“It’s an amazing feeling,” Krajcikova said.
+“It’s an amazing feeling,” Krejcikova said.
 “I’m so grateful that we were able to get back together.”

 “We had a year off as a team, but she didn’t have a year off — she won this thing last year, so that’s three years running for her,” Ram said.
 “Amazing job.
 Pleasure to play with her, always."

-It was a virus — not related to COVID-19 — that temporarily broke up the successful partnership a month prior to the 2020 Australian Open.
+It was a virus that temporarily broke up the successful partnership a month prior to the 2020 Australian Open.

 “I was sick here in December that year and I didn’t think it was a good idea to try to play mixed doubles as well,” said Ram, who won the men's doubles title last year with Joe Salisbury.

-That puts him in contention for a doubles double at Melbourne Park.
-The 36-year-old American and Salisbury will be trying to defend the title in the doubles final Sunday against Croatia’s Ivan Dodig and Slovakia’s Filip Polasek.
+That puts the veteran American in contention for a doubles double at Melbourne Park.
+Ram and Salisbury will be trying to defend the doubles title in Sunday's final against Croatia’s Ivan Dodig and Slovakia’s Filip Polasek.

 She said she put that out of her mind as soon as possible, aiming for another title.